tetrateio/lula/adr/0008-support-for-templating-data.md

   config-name: istio-config
   prometheus-merge: enablePrometheusMerge
 ```
 ^^ This is assuming we are using go-template under the hood.
-A different, more regid structure might be needed if a different templating method is used.
+A different, more rigid structure might be needed if a different templating method is used.

 With a component definition that links the above validation, run:
 ```shell
 lula t compose -f ./component-definition.yaml --config ./my-config.yaml
 ```

-This adds the templated validation to the `back-matter` of the composed component-definition OR templates the validation and omits the config from the back-matter.

 #### Use Case 3 & 4: Run-time template of variables